 Maximise the legibility of the public realm through the use of strong architectural markers and way-finding.

 Transport infrastructure, crossings, intersections and traffic signals should be located and designed to promote and prioritise local walking and cycling trips over vehicular through traffic in and near activity centres.

+Design response to bushfire.

 22.01-8 Policy references